Jan-Lennard Struff: 2020: Top 30 debut

-2021: ATP Cup semifinalist, first ATP Tour final, second French Open 4th round
+2021: ATP Cup semifinalist, first ATP Tour final

-Struff started his 2021 season at the Antayla Open.
+Struff started his 2021 season at the Antalya Open.
 Seeded fifth, he reached the quarterfinals where he lost to Jérémy Chardy, despite having two match points in the third-set tie breaker.
 In February, he represented Germany with Alexander Zverev, Kevin Krawietz and Andreas Mies at the ATP Cup.
 Germany was in Group A alongside Canada and Serbia.
 He beat Milos Raonic of Canada, and Dušan Lajović of Serbia to help Germany qualify for the semifinals.
 In the semifinal tie against Russia, he lost to Andrey Rublev in three sets.
 In the end, Russia beat Germany 2-1 to advance to the ATP Cup final.
 At the Australian Open, he lost in the first round to Australian wildcard Christopher O'Connell.

 Seeded eighth at the Open Sud de France, Struff was defeated in the first round by qualifier and compatriot, Peter Gojowczyk.
 In Rotterdam, he was beaten in the first round by sixth seed, world No. 14, and 2017 finalist, David Goffin.
 At the Dubai Championships, he lost in the second round to third seed and world No. 12, Denis Shapovalov.
 Seeded 31st at the Miami Open, he made it to the third round where he was eliminated by seventh seed and world No. 12, Roberto Bautista Agut.

 Struff started his clay-court season at the Sardegna Open.
 Seeded fifth, he reached the quarterfinals where he fell to fourth seed Nikoloz Basilashvili.
 In Monte-Carlo, he lost in the first round to 14th seed and world No. 17, Grigor Dimitrov.
 Seeded seventh at the BMW Open in Munich, he reached his first ATP singles final after defeating fourth seed, Filip Krajinović, in the quarterfinals, after a three hour match, and qualifier, Ilya Ivashka, in the semifinals.
 This was his best performance at this tournament since reaching the semifinals in 2014 (l. to Fabio Fognini).
 He lost in the final to fifth seed Nikoloz Basilashvili.
 At the Madrid Open, he was eliminated from the tournament in the first round by qualifier Alexei Popyrin.
 In Rome, he lost in the second round to world No. 7, Andrey Rublev, in three sets.
 Seeded fourth at the first edition of the Emilia-Romagna Open in Parma, Italy, he reached the quarterfinals where he lost to sixth seed Tommy Paul.
 Ranked 42 at the French Open, he upset world No. 7, Andrey Rublev, in the first round in five sets.
 He proceeded to the fourth round after wins over Facundo Bagnis and qualifier Carlos Alcaraz.
 He lost in the fourth round to world No. 10 Diego Schwartzman.